Every type of music has aspects that make them unique, but making music with dance has a few things that make it stand alone.

 The dance studio is both a performance space and a laboratory.
 Dance classes and rehearsals are daily rituals where dancers grow personal knowledge within their bodies, and a collective experience is created.
 All participants (including musicians) simultaneously perform for one another and experiment with new ways of doing things.
-This hybrid space allows dance musicians to build the the skills, knowledge, experience, and relationships on the path to becoming more complete, supportive, and generous collaborators.
+This hybrid space allows dance musicians to build the skills, knowledge, experience, and relationships on the path to becoming more complete, supportive, and generous collaborators.

 Success or failure is evaluated by a different set of criteria than in other types of performance.
-To be successful as a dance musician, one must let go of perfect execution as the ideal, and begin to understand “failure” not as an end but as an opportunity to make decisions and continue without hesitation.
+To be successful as a dance musician, one must let go of note-perfect execution as the ideal, and begin to understand “failure” not as an end but as an opportunity to make decisions and continue without hesitation.
 Dance class is the time and place for experimentation, risk-taking, and accepting success or failure with equal boldness.

 A dance musician must treat their playing with gravity, however simple or uninteresting it may seem to them.
 This means a shift of focus from executing the skill of playing music to making music for a moment.